Loading...

 Keywords: [WaterbeachStation]

-On 2nd dEcmerb 2025, Spencer Rail Engineering issued a press release, which was picked up by various news outlets, about how it has begun design work on the new Waterbeach Town station, which it will also construct.
+On 2nd December 2025, Spencer Rail Engineering issued a press release, which was picked up by various news outlets, about how it has begun design work on the new Waterbeach Town station, which it will also construct.
 It had been has been awarded a £28.5 million contract by the Greater Cambridge Partnership (GCP).
 The press release said that thew new station would "replace the existing Waterbeach station" although this is still uncertain, particularly as a statutory closure process would be necessary, and 'hardship' (current users inconvenienced by having to travel further to access the railway) would have to be taken account of.
+It is expacted that the Department for Transport (DfT) will hold a 12-week consultation, which is expected to start in March 2026.

 It said: "Spencer Rail Engineering's team will carry out the enabling works, M&E, construction of the station platforms, drainage, minor track works and overhead line equipment (OLE) adjustments.
 As part of the works, Spencer will also install piled foundations for the platforms, lifts and staircases, utilising steelwork for the canopies and pre-cast elements for the platforms.
 The project will also include the creation of a new car park with up to 280 spaces to service the station."